Chart Color Schemes

 Doncaster East - North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Doncaster East - North shows a significant advantage with 43.6% of residents aged 15 and above holding university qualifications, compared to the Australian average of 30.4% and the Victorian average of 33.4%.
-The area's highest qualification is bachelor degrees at 28.0%, followed by postgraduate qualifications at 12.4% and graduate diplomas at 3.2%.
-Vocational pathways account for 22.5% of qualifications, with advanced diplomas at 10.9% and certificates at 11.6%.
-Educational participation is high, with 28.6% of residents currently enrolled in formal education, including 9.4% in primary, 7.5% in secondary, and 6.6% in tertiary education.
+Educational attainment in Doncaster East - North shows a significant surplus over broader benchmarks.
+As of the latest data, 43.6% of residents aged 15 years and above hold university qualifications, compared to Australia's national average of 30.4% and Victoria's state average of 33.4%.
+This high level of educational attainment is composed mainly of Bachelor degrees (28.0%), followed by postgraduate qualifications (12.4%) and graduate diplomas (3.2%).
+Vocational pathways make up 22.5% of qualifications among those aged 15 years and above, with advanced diplomas accounting for 10.9% and certificates for 11.6%.

-Educational participation is notably high, with 28.6% of residents currently enrolled in formal education.
+Educational participation is notably high in the area, with 28.6% of residents currently enrolled in formal education.
 This includes 9.4% in primary education, 7.5% in secondary education, and 6.6% pursuing tertiary education.

 Frequently Asked Questions - Education